yakob-abada/scandiweb-app/README.md

 ------------
 - This application was on build based on React
 - It's frontend runs on top of [Scandiweb backend](https://github.com/yakob-abada/scandiweb).
+- Github pipeline for testsing and deploying to AWS S3.

 Installation
 ------------